Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Locally Uniform Framework

 where $\ket{n}_z$ and $\beta_n(z)$ are the instantaneous eigenmodes and eigenvalues, and the $z$ dependence of $\hat{A}$ is implicit.

-One can now expand the fields of the locally uniform surface in terms of the instantaneous eigenmodes.
-Consider the following ansatz for $\ket{\psi}$ in Eq.~\eqref{locallyuniform_maxwelleq}:
+The fields of the locally uniform surface are then expanded in terms of the instantaneous eigenmodes by considering the following ansatz for $\ket{\psi}$ in Eq.~\eqref{locallyuniform_maxwelleq}:

 where the $c_n(z)$ are eigenmode coefficients describing the inter-modal scattering along $z$, and the phase of each mode is given by an integral over $\beta_n(z)$.
-Next, one can substitute the ansatz into Eq.~\eqref{locallyuniform_maxwelleq} and solve for the mode evolution in $z$.
+Next, one substitutes the ansatz into Eq.~\eqref{locallyuniform_maxwelleq} and solves for the mode evolution in $z$.
 The result is a linear differential equation in the mode coefficients

 that relates the mode evolution to the rate of change of the eigenoperator $\partial \hat{A} / \partial z$, and the eigenmode fields and propagation constants.
 Note that the right hand side of Eq.~\eqref{coupledmode_eq} includes a ``self-interaction" term given by $-\eta_m\bra{m} \hat{B} \frac{\partial \ket{m}_z}{\partial z} c_m$.
-It is possible to set this term to zero by choosing the phase of $\ket{m}_z$ properly (see Appendix B of \citeasnoun{PhysRevE.66.066608}), so one can omit this term moving forward.
-Equations~\eqref{coupledmode_eq} are the ``coupled-wave equations'' of CWT, and have been derived in a variety of notations by many authors~\cite{Marcuse12, Katsenelenbaum98, Snyder83, PhysRevE.66.066608}; their historical roots trace back to the ``telegrapher's equations'' for transmission lines.
+Appendix~B of~\citeasnoun{PhysRevE.66.066608} shows that by imposing a simple phase choice on the $\ket{m}_z$, corresponding to a Berry phase~\cite{sakurai_napolitano_2017}, this term can be \emph{exactly} eliminated.
+If the instantaneous eigenmodes are chosen to be purely real, the condition reduces to choosing the overall sign of the modes consistently.
+Moving forward, we will thus omit the self-interaction term.
+Equations~\eqref{coupledmode_eq} are the ``coupled-wave equations'' of CWT, and have been derived in a variety of notations by many authors~\cite{Marcuse12, Katsenelenbaum98, Snyder83, PhysRevE.66.066608}; its historical roots trace back to the ``telegrapher's equations'' for transmission lines.

-One can approximately solve Eq.~\eqref{coupledmode_eq} by perturbatively expanding in the rate of change of the surface cross section.
-That is, one assumes that $\partial \hat{A} / \partial z$ is small, i.e.\ the surface cross section varies slowly, and expands the mode coefficients in powers of $\partial \hat{A} / \partial z$:
+Eq.~\eqref{coupledmode_eq} can be solved approximately by perturbatively expanding in the rate of change of the surface cross section.
+One assumes that $\partial \hat{A} / \partial z$ is small, i.e.\ the surface cross section varies slowly, and expands the mode coefficients in powers of $\partial \hat{A} / \partial z$: